The purpose of the AMA Women Physicians Section (WPS) is to increase the number and influence of women physicians in leadership roles.

 Women in Medicine Month

-The WPS represents more than 82,000 women physicians and medical students.
+The WPS represents nearly 90,000 women physicians and medical students.
 All women AMA members are automatically members of the WPS.
-Additionally, male AMA members are welcome to “opt-in” to become WPS members.
+Additionally, male AMA members are welcome to opt-in to become WPS members.

 For any member that wishes to “opt-out” of membership in the WPS, please contact us.

 Members of the WPS strive to accomplish the following goals: